moraviel/moraviel/README.md

 # 💫 About Me:
-I'm currently looking for an project and gaining experience as a front-end developer.<br>
+I'm currently gaining experience as a ML infra developer.<br>
 I ready to collaborate with interesting developers!<br>
-I'm currently learning Docker and DevOps, also i am interested in Mobile Development and Machine Learning.<br>
+I'm currently learning Go, also i am interested in Mobile Development and Machine Learning.<br>
 I prefer to save my project on my [GitLab](https://git.moraviel.dev/explore)